sudhirkhanger/FrequentlyUsedGitCommands/README.md

     git checkout branch-name

-## Commands from the Udacity's Version Control with Git course
+## Commands from the Udacity's [Version Control with Git](https://in.udacity.com/course/version-control-with-git--ud123)

 Create a new repo empty repository in the current directory